MicrosoftDocs/Hololens/hololens/hololens-insider.md

 - In WebXR experiences, holograms may shift or tilt when you tilt your head or move around your environment.
 - Depending on the complexity of the WebXR experience, the framerate may drop or stutter.
 - Articulated hand joints are not yet available in WebXR.
+- When exiting a WebXR or 360 Viewer experience, it may take 30 seconds or more for holograms in the mixed reality home to reappear.
 - 360 videos from websites other than YouTube may not work as expected.
 - If 360 videos don't enter immersive view (or the mixed reality headset button doesn't appear), try refreshing the page.
+- Captions are not yet visible in 360 Viewer on HoloLens 2.
+- Pausing a video in 360 Viewer stops the video from rendering (but selecting the play button correctly resumes playback).
 - The "next video" button in 360 Viewer does not currently work.
 - You can play 2D videos in an immersive "theater" mode, but the framerate will be less than 30 fps.